 Taking Children out of School for Vacation - Taking children out of school for an extended period of time is NOT recommended.
 We will make reasonable attempts to supplement work missed, although advance assignments and sending classroom materials, etc. will be limited.
 Teachers will not be expected to reteach a lesson.
-If you are taking your child out of school for an extended period of time (3 or more days), please complete and sign the pre-excuse form available in the school office.
+If you are taking your child out of school for an extended period of time (3 or more days), please complete and sign the student absence notification form available in the school office.
 The completed form should be returned to the school office prior to the absence.

 Doctor or Dentist Appointments - If possible, please make dental and doctor appointments for times other than during school hours.
 In cases where this is not possible, please inform the office of the time you will pick your child up and the approximate time s/he will return to school.
 In all cases, students must be picked up at the school office and checked in at the office by a parent/guardian or authorized person.
+To ensure the absence is excused, please provide a note from the doctor or dentist when your child returns to school.